 Investments comprise financial assets at fair value through profit and loss.
-A financial instrument is classified as at fair value through profit or loss if it is held for trading or is designated as such upon initial recognition.
+All financial instruments are classified as at fair value upon their initial recognition.
+None are held for trading.

 Financial instruments are designated at fair value through profit and loss where Grattan Institute manages such investments and makes purchase and sale decisions based on their fair value in accordance with Grattan Institute's documented risk management or investment strategy.
 Upon initial recognition, attributable transaction costs are recognised in profit and loss when incurred.
 Financial instruments at fair value through profit and loss are measured at fair value, and changes therein are recognised in profit and loss.